chipguyhere/MqttTemplates/README.md

 * *PubSubClient* (for communicating with MQTT servers over TCP)
 * *Adafruit NeoPixel* (to change the LED color on AtomS3, or attached to port of PoESP32)
 * *TFT_eSPI* (for the M5Stack Basic Core, to drive its LCD screen)

+To use the LCD screen on M5Core, you'll have to install the TFT_eSPI library (externally), and you will also have to copy one file (tft_setup.h, provided with example) into the TFT_eSPI library folder.
+This file contains the hardware configuration for the M5's LCD hardware.
+The requirement to have you copy a setup file is a design decision by the authors of the TFT_eSPI library.
+If you aren't using an LCD screen, the dependency on TFT_eSPI disappears if you change DEMO_ON_LCD_SCREEN in the example sketch to 0.

 # Arduino Over-The-Air functionality